KinokoZ/679final-project/README.md

 # 679final-project

+### Note
+Due to the large file sizes of the original datasets—eaglei_outages_2014_2023.csv and StormEvents_2014_2024.csv, which together exceed 13GB—we were unable to upload them directly to GitHub.
+To handle the data efficiently, we utilized Boston University’s SCC (Shared Computing Cluster) to perform all data processing and modeling tasks.
+For reproducibility, we have included code in our repository and provided links to download the original data.

 ### Data Download Instructions
 Please download the following data and place them into the `eaglei_data/` and `NOAA_StormEvents/` folders: